TheAlphaOnes/docs.tao/public/md/cook/cook-license.md

 ### ```--gen```

-The ```gen``` flag generates a license file based on the selected license and drops it into your current working directory.
+The ```gen``` arg generates a license file based on the selected license and drops it into your current working directory.

 ```bash
 username@Userpc:~/Project$ cook licence gen